paperclipmaximizer/LAFF-On-PfHP/README.md

 # LAFF-On-PfHP
-Repository for "LAFF-On Programming for High Performance"
+Repository for my "LAFF-On Programming for High Performance" working dir.

+## ..
 This repository holds the exercises related to the Massive Open Online Course "Programming for High Performance" to be offered on the edX platform.